Daniel Palka

-Daniel Bennett Palka (born October 28, 1991) is an American professional baseball outfielder in the Boston Red Sox organization.
-He has played in Major League Baseball (MLB) for the Chicago White Sox and in the KBO League for the Samsung Lions.
+Daniel Bennett Palka (born October 28, 1991) is an American professional baseball outfielder for the Algodoneros de Unión Laguna of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox and in the KBO League for the Samsung Lions.

 Career

 Amateur

 Palka attended Greer High School in Greer, South Carolina.
 He was drafted by the Philadelphia Phillies in the 19th round of the 2010 Major League Baseball Draft.
 He did not sign with the Phillies and attended Georgia Tech, where he played college baseball.
 In 2011 and 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, where he was the West division MVP of the league's all-star game in 2012.
 Palka’s junior year finished with him being Georgia Tech’s first position player All American since Matt Wieters.
 After his junior year, he was drafted by the Arizona Diamondbacks in the third round of the 2013 MLB Draft.